Anny and Peter’s story

 I met some wonderful people at Sobell House, not only the staﬀ but also the relatives of loved ones there.
-I was touched by one particular family of 4 sisters, one of whom was riddled with cancer and so young at 44.
+I was touched by one particular family of four sisters, one of whom was riddled with cancer and so young at 44.
 Early one morning in a sunlit corner of the garden, wrapped up in their blankets enjoying their drinks, they told me light-heartedly they were imagining they were on holiday in Palm Springs!
 The discussion turned to those mixed emotions of wanting their sister to be released from her misery, but at the same time frightened of the inevitable and not wanting to lose her – exactly the position I felt.
-With Anny we had said our goodbyes, we had had those really hard moments facing up to and taking about the inevitability of her death.
+With Anny we had said our goodbyes, we had had those really hard moments facing up to and talking about the inevitability of her death.
 She was now barely conscious, but still I was frightened of that moment when she does actually go, and the reality of her just not being there.

 Later that day they told me their sister had just passed away.
 They were crestfallen with grief – I hardly knew them, but going through that same journey myself I could really feel their pain.
 They knew this moment was coming, they were desperate for it to come but they were now so sad at the ﬁnality of its coming.

 Pictured: Anny and her sons Richard, Tom and Simon